On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

 \begin{remark} Despite Eliashberg's claim in \cite[Note 2.3.3]{El}, the $\CC^1$ norm of the plane field $\xi^1$ given by our deformation model is not controlled by the $\CC^1$ norm of the initial plane field $\xi$ but only by its $\CC^2$ norm.
 More generally, the $\CC^m$ norm of $\xi^1$ is controlled by the $\CC^{m+1}$ norm of $\xi$.
-This \guil{consumption} of one derivative complicates the calculations but does not affect the result: since the model is applied finitely many times, an appropriate bound on a $\CC^m$ norm of the initial plane field with $m$ sufficiently large will lead to the desired estimate on the $\CC^1$ norm of the final plane field. \end{remark}
+This ``consumption'' of one derivative, which comes from the ``pull-back'' construction of $\xi^1$, complicates the statement and proof of Lemma \ref{l:defmod} and its application in the next subsection but does not affect the result: though the number of simplices of $d\Delta$, and thus the number of times one applies the deformation model, grows with $d$, the model is actually applied simultaneously to many simplices, in a finite number of steps (independent of $d$), so knowing that the initial plane field is $\CC^m$-bounded with $m$ sufficiently large (independent of $d$) will give a $\CC^1$ bound on the final plane field regardless of the chosen scaling factor. \end{remark}

-We work in $\R^3$ endowed with a triangulation $d\Delta$ but the euclidean coordinates we use are not the ones involved in the definition of $\Delta$.
-We denote by $V$ the $d\delta/2$-neighbourhood of a simplex $\sigma$ of $d\Delta$, where $\delta$ is the minimal distance between two disjoint simplices of $\Delta$.
-For every plane field $\xi$ on $V$ and every integer $m \ge 1$, we write